hashicorp/terraform/website/docs/configuration/meta-arguments/for_each.html.md

 infrastructure object associated with it, and each is separately created, updated, or destroyed when the configuration is applied.

--> **Note:** The keys of the map (or all the values in the case of a set of strings) must be _known values_, or you will get an error message that `for_each` has dependencies that cannot be determined before apply, and a `-target` may be needed. `for_each` keys cannot be the result (or rely on the result of) of impure functions, including `uuid`, `bcrypt`, or `timestamp`, as their evaluation is deferred during the main evaluation step.

 Map:

 ```hcl